atomisthq/docs/docs/automations/graphql.md

 As detailed in the section on event handlers, GraphQL subscriptions can be used to _subscribe_ to events as they get ingested into the Atomist platform.

-Subscriptions can't be executed with the `GraphClient`; instead then can only be used from the `@EventHandler` decorator.
+Subscriptions can't be executed with the `GraphClient`; instead they can only be used from the `@EventHandler` decorator.

-There are two approaches to declare the subscriptions on event handlers: either via embedded strings or - more reusable - via referencing external files.
-In the following we demonstrate the latter approach:
+There are two ways to declare subscriptions on event handlers: either by embedded strings or by referencing external files, which is more reusable.

+This example demonstrates subscribing using an external file:

 ```graphql
 subscription PushesWithFailedBuilds {